mainmatter/playbook/development-process/README.md

 - prepare well-written issues for each of the identified tasks or spikes for tasks that require more research in order to be ready to be adressed
-- make sure all of the preconditions are met in order to be able to work on each task, e.g. any necessary assets have been delivered, translations are ready or legal implications have been checked
+- make sure all of the preconditions are met in order to be able to work on each task, e.g. all necessary assets have been delivered, translations are ready or legal implications have been checked
-- prioritize the issues so it is clear which ones need to be worked on first; in reality of course, priorities will sometimes overlap and the expected effort, potential deadlines for individual tasks etc. also need to be taken into account when defining the order in which tasks should be worked on
+- prioritize the issues so it is clear which ones need to be worked on first; in reality priorities will obviously overlap occasionally and the expected effort, potential deadlines for individual tasks etc. also need to be taken into account when defining the order in which tasks should be worked on

-The iteration preparation phase always overlaps with the previous iteration - while that is being executed, the next iteration is already being prepared.
+The iteration preparation phase always overlaps with the previous iteration - during execution, the next iteration is already being prepared.
 Iteration leads should typically plan a full iteration period for preparation so that when one iteration starts, the iteration lead of the next iteration starts preparing the next one.
-Preparing an iteration will typically not require the iteration lead to spend all of their time on that but can usually be done besides contributing to the current iteration.
+Preparing an iteration will typically not require the iteration lead's entire time but can usually be done at the same time as contributing to the current iteration.

 #### Issues

 Well-prepared issues are a key element of an effective development process.
-They provide guidance for the project team's work, allow external parties not involved with the project directly to get an understanding of what is happening, and can serve as future reference to understand what was done in a project, and for which reasons.
+They provide guidance for the project team's work, allow external parties non-involved with the project to get an understanding of what is happening directly, and can serve as future reference to understand what was done in a project, and for which reasons.